break-stuff/cem-tools/packages/eslint-rules/README.md

 # Custom Element ESLint Rule Generator

-This package takes information in your Custom Elements Manifest and generates rules for the Custom Element ESLint Plugin.
+This package takes information in your Custom Elements Manifest and generates rules that can be used in the [Custom Element ESLint Plugin](https://www.npmjs.com/package/eslint-plugin-custom-element).
 These rules validate the custom elements in your HTML.

 ## Usage